A varied role only a stone's throw from the Helford River

 - Welcoming visitors to Durgan in a warm, friendly and individual way.

 - Developing a good knowledge of the local area, wildlife, history and the work of the National Trust to share with everyone.

-- Looking after the Fish Cellar building and its contents (this will include keeping the woodburner going during cooler months)
+- Looking after the fish cellar building and its contents (this includes keeping the woodburner going during cooler months)

-- Selling ice creams, guidebooks, raffle tickets and boat licences (so cash handling)
+- Selling ice creams, guidebooks, raffle tickets, second hand books and launching fees (so cash handling)

 - Looking after the tea & coffee area (operates on a self-service, donation basis)

 - Keeping in contact with staff and volunteers at Glendurgan entrance and in the surrounding countryside

 - Ideally at least half a day a fortnight but the rota is flexible (the fish cellar is open Tuesday to Sunday and also open on bank holiday Mondays and all Mondays in August).